-We heard that having one central place in the country for intermediate level waste would be preferable to several regional facilities.
-From a societal perspective, co-location with high-level waste in a technically suitable site with willing host communities has the same level of support as a separate Deep Geological Repository for intermediate-level waste.
-From a financial perspective, co-location with high-level waste is the most economical option.
+We heard that having one central place in the country for intermediate-level waste would be preferable to several regional facilities.
+From a societal perspective, collocation with high-level waste in a technically suitable site with willing host communities has the same level of support as a separate deep geological repository for intermediate-level waste.
+From a financial perspective, collocation with high-level waste would have economies of scale, including sharing of resources and infrastructure.
+However, further analysis, taking into account social and technical considerations, would need to be undertaken.

-From the engagement, some participants expressed it could be acceptable for some of the intermediate level waste to go into the same deep geological repository as high-level waste (colocation).
-Participants stated that co-location with high-level waste makes sense financially and is currently done in other parts of the world.
-We also heard that because of the low volume of intermediate-level waste in Canada (less than 1% of the total waste volume), it should be combined with high-level waste for permanent disposal rather than at a separate disposal facility.
+From the engagement, some participants expressed it could be acceptable for some of the intermediatelevel waste to go into the same deep geological repository as high-level waste (collocation).
+Participants stated that collocation with high-level waste makes sense financially and is currently done in other parts of the world.
+We also heard that because of the low volume of intermediate-level waste in Canada (less than one per cent of the total waste volume), it should be combined with high-level waste for permanent disposal rather than at a separate disposal facility.

 Other participants expressed a preference for one community hosting a single site for low-level waste, and another community hosting a single site for intermediate-level waste.
 We also heard that a single distinct intermediate-level waste disposal facility could potentially be more socially acceptable than a combined facility, or multiple facilities for intermediate-level waste.
-Some participants felt having a separate deep-disposal site was the best option for high-level waste and intermediate-level waste.
-Some had questions about the technical viability of mixing intermediate level and high-level waste.
+Some participants felt having a separate deep disposal site was the best option for high-level waste and intermediate-level waste.
+Some had questions about the technical viability of mixing intermediate-level and high-level waste.
 In all instances, participants identified community consent as necessary.

-From a quantitative perspective, a 36% plurality of respondents in the open survey preferred a centralized co-located option, which involves transporting intermediate-level waste to a single disposal facility that would also house both used nuclear fuel and intermediate-level waste.
-In contrast, 25% opted for a facility separate from used nuclear fuel for the long-term management.
-Almost one-quarter thought either approach is fine, as long as all federal and international safety regulations are met.
-This is one of the few instances where the results of the Open Survey differ from those of the Representative Sample Survey.
-In the latter, building distinct facilities at separate locations was the most popular (selected by 34%), while co-location of intermediate-level waste with used nuclear fueled was preferred by only 25% of the respondents.
-We also found a higher proportion of these respondents were ambivalent about the direction to take (33%).
+From a quantitative perspective, a 36 per cent plurality of respondents in the open survey preferred a centralized collocated option, which involves transporting intermediate-level waste to a single disposal facility that would also house both used nuclear fuel and intermediate-level waste.
+In contrast, 25 per cent opted for a facility separate from used nuclear fuel for the long-term management.
+Almost a quarter thought either approach is fine, as long as all federal and international safety regulations are met.
+This is one of the few instances where the results of the open survey differ from those of the representative survey.
+In the latter, building distinct facilities at separate locations was the most popular (selected by 34 per cent), while collocation of intermediate-level waste with used nuclear fuel was preferred by only 25 per cent of the respondents.
+We also found a higher proportion of these respondents were ambivalent about the direction to take (33 per cent).